Putin's party set to retain parliament majority after polls

 Critics also pointed to online voting, new limits on independent election observers and the polls being spread over three days as presenting opportunities for mass voting fraud.

-As of Saturday afternoon, the independent Golos election monitor - which authorities branded a "foreign agent" ahead of the polls - had tracked more than 2,750 reports of voting violations.
+As of Sunday afternoon, independent election monitor Golos - which authorities branded a "foreign agent" ahead of the polls - had tracked more than 3,700 reports of voting violations.

-Elections chief Ella Pamfilova said Saturday her commission had received 137 reports of voting "coercion".
+Elections chief Ella Pamfilova said her commission had received 137 reports of voting "coercion" and confirmed eight cases of ballot stuffing, with three polling station heads fired as a result.

-Going into the lower house State Duma vote, Putin's United Russia party was polling at historical lows.
+Going into the lower house State Duma vote, Putin's United Russia party was polling at historic lows.

-Recent surveys by state-run pollster VTsIOM showed fewer than 30 percent of Russians planning to vote for the party, down at least 10 percentage points in the weeks ahead of the last parliamentary election in 2016.
+Surveys by state-run pollster VTsIOM showed fewer than 30% of Russians planning to vote for the party, down at least 10 percentage points ahead of the last parliamentary election in 2016.

 While 68-year-old Putin remains popular, United Russia has seen its support drop as living standards decline following years of economic stagnation.

-But the ruling party is widely expected to retain its two-thirds majority in the lower house, allowing it to push through legislative changes without resistance.
+But the ruling party is expected to keep its two-thirds majority in the lower house, allowing it to push through legislative changes without resistance.

 In addition to United Russia, 13 more parties are running in the elections.
 They, however, are widely seen as token opposition doing the Kremlin's bidding.